In this Article

 A few women experience discomfort in the fifth month of pregnancy.
 It can take the form of:

 - Low haemoglobin, resulting in anaemia

 - The appearance of varicose veins (swollen veins) beneath on the legs

 - Acute cystitis (inflamed bladder)

-- Your baby’s skin may get coated in a protective covering which is thick and creamy and is called the Vernix.
-It protects the baby’s fragile skin from the amniotic fluid encircling him.
+- Your baby’s skin gets coated in a thick, creamy and protective covering called the vernix.
+It protects his fragile skin from the amniotic fluid.

-- Baby’s muscles and bones may become denser and arms, toes, legs, hands, fingers are well-defined.
+- Your baby’s muscles and bones become denser, and his hands, legs, fingers and toes become well-defined.

-- Baby’s eyebrows, eyelids, eyelashes, fine hair, ears, and nails are formed.
+- His eyebrows, eyelids, eyelashes, hair, ears, and nails start forming.